 - Marital status: This is another possible discount based on your change in marital status.
 When updating your personal information from “single” to “married,” your rate may drop an average of $50 per year.
 Whether or not it’s true, married people are considered more stable drivers who likely share driving responsibilities.

 - Multi-policy discount: As newlyweds, you may also be moving in together –– whether renting or buying a home or condo –– and this could offer a chance to combine all of your insurance policies with one company, potentially leading to discounts.

 Should my spouse and I have separate policies?

-If your spouse has a bad driving record or poor credit (which is used as a rating factor in some, but not all, states), there is typically no way to avoid this affecting your premium.
+If your spouse has a bad driving record or limited experience as a licensed driver there is typically no way to avoid this affecting your premium when you combine policies.
 Marriage legally binds you together with another person, so it is unlikely that you will be able to get a car insurance policy and not list your spouse.

 Frequently asked questions

 Can I exclude my spouse from my car insurance?